A Self–Healing Treatment For Anxiety, Depression, Stress, Trauma & Other Health Conditions

 Embodied Self Awareness is very different yet simultaneously inclusive of witnessing conceptual experiencing.
-Conceptual experiencing is a cognitive process that includes interpretations of our experience, focusing on concepts, theories, hypothesises, thoughts, categorizing, planning, reasoning, and judging.
-Embodied Self Awareness however, involves being and noticing the full subjective present, being able to feel one’s pain, happiness, sadness, numbness, physical presence, and conceptual thinking without judgement or trying to avoid it.
+Conceptual experience is a cognitive process that includes interpretations of our experience, focusing on concepts, theories hypothesize, thoughts, categorizing, planning, reasoning, and judging.
+Embodied Self Awareness, however, involves being and noticing the full subjective present, being able to feel one’s pain, happiness, sadness, numbness, physical presence, and conceptual thinking without judgment or trying to avoid it.
 It is true embodiment by fully receiving and tasting our interior life and ultimately living from within our felt sense of unique presence.

-Our conditioning from early childhood experiences have a profound effect on our present moment body-mind functioning.
+Our conditioning from early childhood experiences has a profound effect on our present moment body-mind functioning.
 Studies have demonstrated that the environment in which we develop before and soon after birth as well as our immediate environment profoundly influences our body-mind functioning.
-Prolonged adverse childhood experiences of neglect, abuse, violence and trauma can and do lead to chemical changes in our brains, nervous system, and organs thus effecting our body-mind health.
+Prolonged adverse childhood experiences of neglect, abuse, violence, and trauma can and do lead to chemical changes in our brains, nervous system, and organs thus affecting our body-mind health.
 Our earlier experiences are not ‘forgotten’ but are implicitly built into our body-mind architecture.
 All of our lived experience lives within our skin, blood, bone, muscles, fluid, and tissue and are reflected through our body-mind as biological memories and beliefs.
-Consequently the root of all our life experiences are patterned in our bodies’ physiological, biological, and chemical processes that are hence greatly reflected in our psychology.
-Our healing journey involves bringing open compassionate attention to our bodies’ interior self regulating capacity so as to support the release of trapped energy in a self respecting and safe way.
+Consequently, the root of all our life experiences is patterned in our bodies’ physiological, biological, and chemical processes that are hence greatly reflected in our psychology.
+Our healing journey involves bringing open compassionate attention to our bodies’ interior self-regulating capacity so as to support the release of trapped energy in a self-respecting and safe way.

 Embodied Self Awareness can be thought of as a returning home to belonging within oneself, deeply within to an orientation that we so long for.
 It is a orientation of self respect, compassion, acceptance, and empowerment.
 The crystal ball that many of us look to in the outer world to provide us with guidance, wisdom and healing actually lives directly within our subjective body-mind experience.
 It is in returning home and belonging to the wisdom of the body-mind that we can reclaim our inner authority as a light that illuminates the pathway to empowered health and vitality.
 This inner journey of self-healing is resonant with the words of the Buddha, Plato, and Lao Tzu: